Transparency Statement

 Last-searched address.
 If you've done a search before, your postcode, UPRN, and address label are also saved in localStorage so the app can auto-load your schedule next time.
 This stays on your device only.
 Clear your browser storage to remove it.

 Collection schedule cache.
-Once your bin schedule has loaded, the collection dates are saved in localStorage for up to 6 hours.
-On a repeat visit within that window, the app shows your schedule instantly from this local cache — no server request needed.
-This data lives entirely on your device, is never sent to us, and is discarded automatically after 6 hours or when you clear your browser storage.
+Once your bin schedule has loaded, the collection dates are saved in localStorage.
+For the first 6 hours the app treats them as fresh and shows your schedule instantly on a repeat visit — no server request needed.
+After that it checks with the council again.
+If the council can't be reached, it will still show you dates saved in the last 7 days, clearly badged as last-saved rather than current.
+This data lives entirely on your device, is never sent to us, and is replaced on your next successful lookup or when you clear your browser storage.

 How your postcode is handled